What is an EMT/Paramedic Degree?

 In recent years, the availability of online certificate programs has made this option even more attractive, since both students and professionals can often work an online program into their existing work schedule.
 For EMS professionals who already possess the required clinical experience, online continuing education programs can help expand their knowledge of medical theory, safety and administrative practice.

-Degree programs in EMS and paramedic services usually center on the management side of the field (these degrees may not include a clinical aspect and thus are often available online).
-Students interested in medicine who are not sure exactly how they want to be involved may wish to earn a more general degree in health sciences.
-Students whose career intentions definitely point to the EMS field will appreciate the specific instruction of a more specialized degree.
-Unlike certificate programs, most degree programs, either general or specialized, will require a set of general education courses (usually math, English composition, social science, etc.) designed to boost students' communication and critical thinking skills.
+Medical degree programs in EMS and paramedic services usually center on the management side of the field (these degrees may not include a clinical aspect and thus are often available online).
+Unlike certificate programs, most degree programs -- whether general or specialized -- require a set of general education courses (i.e. math, English composition, social sciences) designed to boost students' communication and critical thinking skills.

 When deciding between certificate programs and degree programs, you should evaluate your immediate and long-term goals.
 Research your program options, both locally and online.
 Among the factors you should consider are class size, schedule, completion time, clinical exposure, preceptors, tuition, housing, and graduation placement rates.
-After narrowing your choices to fewer than 10 programs, contact admissions advisors to become familiar with any application requirements.
+If you have more questions about making your choice between various schools, feel free to contact admissions advisors and ask them questions about their school and its application requirements.

 Once certified at any level, EMTs and paramedics must continually renew their certification by obtaining campus-based or online Continuing Medical Education (CME) credits.